 5 hrs 500m descent

-This four day alpine crossing links two of the region's major river valleys.
-This area is spectacular, surrounded by high glacier covered peaks, waterfalls and lakes.
+This four-day alpine crossing links two of the region's major river valleys.
+This area is spectacular, surrounded by high glacier covered peaks, waterfalls, and lakes.
 This is home to many other rare and endangered species including the Kea, the World's only alpine parrot.

 Our professional guide will ensure your safety as we explore this remote and seldom visited area.
 The crossing of Rabbit Pass is a challenging alpine crossing requiring good conditions to safely ascend and descend steep and exposed terrain.
 Prolonged periods of bad weather may prevent the crossing in which case the time is utilised exploring the alpine scenery of the Upper Wilkin area.
-Overnight gear and a delicious menu is provided at our private camps so all you carry is a light day pack.

 Recent experience on rough 'off-track' terrain including steep hills, scree and boulders is recommended.